-The GIJM was founded in 1974 but closed last decade as the original board members began to pass away and funds finally ran out.
-Some of the artifacts—photographs, posters, records, musical instruments, paperwork, historical research, and physical materials from the Graystone Ballroom itself which was torn down in 1980—were left in a local warehouse by the last board president.
+The GIJM was founded in 1974 but closed last decade as the original board members passed away and funds ran out.
+Some of the artifacts—photographs, posters, records, musical instruments, paperwork, historical research, and physical materials from the Graystone Ballroom itself (torn down in 1980) were left in a local warehouse by the last board president.
 The rest of the artifacts were left in the Book Tower, the last location of the museum.
 DSC has worked a number of years to secure ownership over all the Graystone materials from the final GIJM board members and, in late 2014, secured gift forms for the collection.